jbcurtin/jbcurtin.io/content/flashing-microprocessor.en.md

 ![breadboard prototype with soldered pins](/images/microprocessor-circuit/breadboard-prototype.jpg)

 With the PCB adapter soldered to the pins.
 Its now time to place a Cortex M0+ microprocessor on the PCB.
 Make sure the slots aling, orienting the microprocessor with the PCB board.
-Without adding solder, heat the PCB board through the microprocessor pins and gently let the pins settle into the PCB.
+Change the tip of your soldering iron to have a very narrow touch point, with that point add just enough solder to attach a pin to the PCP board.
+It'll take a try or two to figure out the right amount.
+If you mess up, it'll be okay because its relativly straight forward to remove the solder using soldering flex.
+As long as there is flux on the Cortex M0+ pins, the solder will jump from the soldering iron to the pin and PCB.

+All in all, it took me about two or three attempts before I discovered a method which worked for me, and allowed me to add just enough solder without bridging any pins.

 ![breadboard prototype with soldered Cortex M0+](/images/microprocessor-circuit/breadboard-prototype.jpg)